 Million EUR - current prices

-Annual work unit (AWU) - harmonized to 1 AWU = 1800 working hours per year, unless indicated with a d) flag where other, country-specific definition applies.
+Annual work unit (AWU) - harmonised to 1 AWU = 1800 working hours per year, unless indicated with a d) flag where other, country-specific definition applies.

 Thousand persons (employed; self-employed)

-Gaps are filled with national accounts aggregate data when countries fail to report, to be able to produced EU aggregates.
-See details in item 3.1.
-Data description.
+Gaps are filled with national accounts aggregate data when countries fail to report, to be able to produce EU aggregates.
+EFA data on the volume of timber are gapfilled until reference year 2021 using the Carbon Budget Model developed by the Joint Research Centre of the European Commission

-Data collection is carried out by NSIs and research institutes working on their behalf.
-See a 2018 presentation for a full list of sources.
+EFA data collection is carried out annually by national statistical institutes and research institutes working on their behalf.

-23 months after the end of the reference year
+EFA: 21 months after the end of the reference year.

 In general, countries follow the EFA explanatory notes and National Accounts for concepts and definitions.
 However, some differences occur due to national practices.
 These are clearly flagged with the d-footnote in Eurostat's database.